 - 1 teaspoon dried parsley

-- Add the spices: garlic powder, onion powder, and mustard powder to the mix and whisk until smooth.
-This is your homemade ketchup.
+- Add the spices: garlic powder, onion powder, dried parsley, and mustard powder to the mix and whisk until smooth.

 Frequently Asked Questions